End User Applications - Configuring POP3 in Microsoft Outlook

 This article contains information on configuring a POP account in Microsoft Outlook to connect directly to Mimecast, including prerequisites, setup steps, and bypassing anti-spoofing policies for seamless email sending and receiving.

-Email can be sent and received from any device or application that supports POP and SMTP protocols.
-In this guide, we will configure Microsoft Outlook to connect directly to Mimecast to send and receive an email instead of using an email server.
+Email can be sent and received from any device or application that supports the POP and SMTP protocols.
+In this guide, we will configure Microsoft Outlook to connect directly to Mimecast to send and receive emails instead of using an email server.

 POP services are not available for metadata-only accounts.
 It is important to note the following: